Nutraceuticals Research Group

 The group is also interested in the mechanism of action of Manuka Honey (from New Zealand) and equivalent honey forms (for example, Welsh Honey) on primary human fibroblasts.
 Manuka Honey has and continues to be routinely used as a topical treatment for a variety of wound environments.
 However, whereas the majority of work has investigated the anti-bacterial properties of honey, much less is known about the effects of honey on cells within the wound environment.
 This work aims to identify the therapeutic components of honey with the aim of designing an 'artificial honey alternative' that could be used in the clinical setting for wound treatment.

-The group frequently collaborates with members of the Biomedical Sciences department in the Cardiff School of Health Sciences and externally with the Schools of Medicine and Dentistry in Cardiff University.
+The group frequently collaborates with members of the Biomedical Sciences department in the Cardiff School of Sport & Health Sciences and externally with the Schools of Medicine and Dentistry in Cardiff University.
 We also collaborate with the Technological Educational Institute (T.E.I.) of Thessaly, Greece.

 Withycombe CE., Maddocks SE.,